 Finding somewhere to rent in Edinburgh can be difficult, especially if you are new to the city, or even to the UK, but, as long as you are vigilant and put in some time and view properties you can be successful.
 We have compiled some helpful information on privately-rented accommodation in Edinburgh that will hopefully help you in your search.

-If, for whatever reason and at whatever time, you are still interested in University accommodation, you can see what is currently available on our Student Homes website.
+If, for whatever reason and at whatever time, you are still interested in University accommodation, you can see what is currently available on our brand new Domus website.

 Tenancy scams: don't send money upfront!

 Be very careful when responding to adverts for private accommodation.
 Do not, under any circumstances, send money to anyone for accommodation before viewing the accommodation, before verifying that the person is the actual landlord or representative of the landlord (such as the letting agent) and before seeing the tenancy agreement.

 These scams usually involve you being asked to pay money upfront to secure the accommodation via payment services such as Western Union, Bidpay or Money Gram.